RomeoKilo125/a11y-cert-notes/cpacc-study/13-a11y-standards-and-laws.md

 # Accessibility Standards and Laws

 - ?? present an overview of national, federal and international web accessibility legislation.
+  - over the past 50 years governments around the world have made great strides and continue to put forth effort to increase accessibility to all their citizens.
+  - The major watershed moments are the UDHR, the CRPD, ADA the Rehabilitation act (Section 508), and EN 301 549.
+  - specific to the web is WCAG in general.
+Many many nations around the world use it as the basis for their legal criteria w/r/t web accessibility
 - ??
 Explain the differences in scope, implications and demands of legislation.
+  - the UDHR and CRPD may be international treaties but unless a country has ratified it, there is no mode of enforcement.
+Instead we look to federal, regional and local laws for that.
+Fortunately those have also been forthcoming.
+Looming large in that space are government procurement laws, given that so many private entities want to do business with government, they have to meet standards even to be considered.
 - ??
 Analyze the applicable legal framework for each web project and for different roles.
+  - Legally speaking, adhering to WCAG AA standards (2.2 at time of writing) is a good baseline for web accessibility, most laws are based on it.

 ## UN Universal Declaration of Human Rights (1946)